zozs/farfar/README.md

  * `add @slackuser`: Add a new member to the fika group.
 The initial position will be last in the fika queue.
  * `remove @slackuser`: Remove someone from the fika group.
  * `list`: List all members of the fika group.
 They are listed in next-fika order.
+ * `rotate`: Move this week's fika responsible to the last position in the fika queue.
  * `move @slackuser 2`: Move user from its current position in the list to position 2 (in this case).
 Can be used to reorder the list.

 #### Date blacklisting commands